Big Sur: Popularity

-Big Sur is renowned worldwide for its natural features and relatively pristine scenery.
-It is rated among the top 35 tourist destinations in the world.
-The Big Sur coast has been called the "longest and most scenic stretch of undeveloped coastline in the [contiguous] United States."
-The region has been described as a "national treasure that demands extraordinary procedures to protect it from development."
-The New York Times wrote that it is "one of the most stunning meetings of land and sea in the world."
-The Washington Times stated that it is "one of the most beautiful coastlines anywhere in the world, an isolated stretch of road, mythic in reputation."
-Condé Nast Traveler named State Route 1 through Big Sur one of the top 10 world-famous streets, comparable to Broadway in New York City and the Champs-Élysées in Paris.
-Realtor Mark Peterson commented, "Big Sur’s popularity has erupted with the growth of social media.
-It has become a year-round destination."

-Writers have compared Big Sur to other natural wonders like the Grand Canyon.
-Novelist Herbert Gold described it as "one of the grand American retreats for those who nourish themselves with wilderness."

 Scenic designations

 The section of Highway 1 running through Big Sur is widely considered one of the most scenic driving routes in the United States, if not the world.
 The views are one reason that Big Sur was ranked second among all United States destinations in TripAdvisor's 2008 Travelers' Choice Destination Awards.
 The unblemished natural scenery owes much of its preservation to the highly restrictive development plans enforced in Big Sur; no billboards or advertisements are permitted along the highway and signage for businesses must be modestly scaled and of a rural nature conforming to the Big Sur region.
 The state of California designated the 72 mi section of the highway from Cambria to Carmel Highlands as the first California Scenic Highway in 1965.
 In 1966, First Lady Lady Bird Johnson led the official scenic road designation ceremony at Bixby Creek Bridge.
 In 1996, the road became one of the first designated by the federal government as an "All-American Road" under the National Scenic Byways Program.
 CNN Traveler named McWay Falls as the most beautiful place in California.